ShriBangera/Elysian-Hub/README.md

-# Elysian Hub — E-Commerce Web Application for selling Interior Decor Pro
+# Elysian Hub — E-Commerce Web Application for selling Interior Decor Prodocts

 Elysian Hub is a dynamic e-commerce platform built using PHP, MySQL, HTML, CSS, JavaScript, and AJAX.
 It enables customers to browse, purchase, and manage products online, while also providing admin and seller functionalities for managing inventory, orders, and user data.